Posted on June 22, 2021 in All

 When considering a cosmetic or reconstructive procedure, you have many surgeons to choose from and it can be difficult to determine who is the right choice based on their training and qualifications.
 You will see that some surgeons are referred to as “cosmetic surgeons” while others are called “plastic surgeons.”
 This may seem synonymous at first, but there are key differences between these types of doctors.

 Cosmetic surgery is only performed to enhance the patient’s appearance.
-Plastic surgery, however, can also be performed to correct or reconstruct areas of the face or body affected by birth defects, traumatic injury, burns, or disease.
+Plastic surgery, however, can also be performed to correct or reconstruct areas of the face or body affected by birth defects, burns, or disease.
 While cosmetic surgeons are only focused on improving a patient’s looks while preserving function, a plastic surgeon is trained to make alterations that improve or restore function.

 Most plastic surgeons will complete a residency focused on the specialty following medical school.
 However, there are no cosmetic surgery residencies, so these surgeons typically complete training and board certification in another surgical specialty with some post-residency training in cosmetic surgery, such as a fellowship program.